Airport City Manchester: Scheme

 Manchester Airport is the third-busiest airport in the United Kingdom, and is overall the busiest outside the London region and has over double the number of passengers of its nearest non-London rival.
 It is predicted that Manchester Airport will double its 18 million passengers in 2011 to 36 million by 2030.
 Unlike London Heathrow and Gatwick Airport, vacant land exists around Manchester Airport for expansion.
 Both Heathrow and Gatwick have encountered opposition in their wish to expand, particularly over a third runway at Heathrow.
 In March 2011, the site was selected as an enterprise zone, offering lower business rates to attract investment in the area.
 Former UK Chancellor George Osborne described the zone as one of the best developed and most advanced of any of the 24 enterprise zones which were announced in 2011.
 The site plan and design will be led by Manchester-based 5plus Architects.
 Construction will be undertaken by a joint venture of Carillion and Beijing Construction Engineering Group.
 It was scheduled to open in 2016.
+The development was renamed MIX Manchester in May 2024, with a stated refocus on laboratories and research facilities in addition to office space.